AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/developing-custom-component-tutorial-develop.md

 1. **Navegue até a AEM Screens > `We.Retail` Executar projeto:**

-   No menu Iniciar do AEM, selecione o ícone Telas.
+   No menu Iniciar do AEM, clique no ícone Screens.
 Verifique se `We.Retail` Executar projeto é visto.

    ![we-retail-run-starter](assets/we-retaiul-run-starter.png)